oasysgames/oasys-docs/docs/techdocs/4-wallet/1-1-soas.md

 | 2024 Jun 30 | 495.8 sOAS → 495.8 OAS|
 | 2024 Dec 31 | 1000 sOAS → 1000 OAS|

-**Please remind all example token claim are an approximate number, it might not be accurate.**
+**Please remind all example token claims are approximate numbers.
+Therefore, it might not be accurate.**

-### How to claim sOAS onto OAS
+### How to claim sOAS onto OAS​

-We will prepare a web page after mainnet launch that can convert sOAS onto OAS when the cliff is done.
+We will prepare a web page after the mainnet launch that can convert sOAS onto OAS when the cliff is over.